Navigating Energy Work When Loved Ones Are Fearful

 - Laurie Gouley

-But not everyone grows up comfortable with that world.
-Some spouses, friends, or family members can feel confused, intimidated, or even fearful when someone close to them steps into their spiritual gifts.
+However, not everyone grows up comfortable with this world.
+Some spouses, friends, or family members may feel confused, intimidated, or even fearful when someone close to them embraces their spiritual gifts.

 If this is your reality, you’re not alone—and you’re not doing anything “wrong.”
 Here’s how to navigate that dynamic with compassion, confidence, and healthy boundaries.